barry800414/master_thesis/progess.md

       1. DFM & DFM_KMeans
       2. FM & FM_KMeans

+    There should be 8 results:
+    1. Direct / InDirect
+    2.

     * to ask Hou how to deploy tasks to other clusters

 3. Should investigate the sensitivity of threshold selection in community detection